mukeshpilaniya/mukeshpilaniya.github.io/_posts/Golang/2022-08-24-Go-Schedular.md

     - P represented Processor that are resource required to run the go code.
     - Generally number of processor is same as number of **logical Processor**.
     - Processor are created before starting of the main go routine.
-    - During the work stealing only fixed number number of queue has to be checked because number of processors are limited.
+    - During the work stealing only fixed number number of queue has to be scan because number of logical processors are limited.
+    - `work stealing`
+    - `photo`
     - Conclusion
       - [x] lightweight goroutines
       - [x] handling of IO and System calls